The PPCS agent, dynamic C# code generation and the state of MCP

 Code Gen Agent Elapsed Time: 48390ms (48,39s)

 Now the tool calling agent consumes 73907 tokens!
 And the code-gen agent consumes 7785 tokens.
 That is 90% tokens saved!!!
+This aligns well with the “97% less tokens” claim from the article.

 So, MCP is probably not dead but it could use some new features to handle these kind of scenarios better.